- Personal Injury Lawyer

 In one of our motorcycle cases, an independent witness told the police officer that our client was going “way too fast.”
 When our investigator took the witness’ statement and asked her to estimate his speed, her estimate was lower than the posted speed limit!
 The insurance company promptly paid the insurance limit of $100,000!

 Every personal injury attorney will tell you he or she is the best and that they will investigate the case right away.
 Unfortunately, most of them define “investigation” as a Google search.
 Be sure to hire a lawyer who will “hit the ground running.”
 Don’t be fooled by empty verbal promises.
-For more about the results we get for clients, read case studies.
+For more about the results we get for clients, see our case settlements.